-^{} The defect in the regulations of the Poor Law Commissioners (as I stated to them some years ago, through and at the request of the Truro Board of Guardians,) mainly consisted in their not requiring vaccination to be performed from arm to arm, on the eighth day; and on not further requiring that some experienced physician, or surgeon, should be appointed (at a fee of one or two guineas, according to circumstances, for each visit to the station,) to certify as to each successful case.
-Whereas all now depends on the word of the inoculator himself.
+• The defect in the regulations of the Poor Law Commissioners (as I stated to them some years ago, through and at the request of the Truro Board of Guardians,) mainly consisted in their not requiring vaccination to be performed from σrm to arm, on the eighth day; and on not further requiring that some experienced physician, or surgeon, should be inoculator himself.
 I have always maintained, that, with these precautions, two or three years at the utmost would suffice to eradicate the smallpox in this country.
-I pointed out, and arm ready to do so again, how casily arrangements might be made for carrying out these views in all the Poor Law Districts; and not a single objection was made, but to the additional expense, which would in fact have resulted in the greatest possible economy.
+I pointed out, and am ready to do so again, how easily arrangements might be made for carrying out these views in all the Poor Law Districts; and not a single objection was made, but to the additional expense, which would in fact have resulted in the greatest possible economy.
 Fifty years ago, I twice assisted, at an interval of some years, in vaccinating gratuitously every pauper child in Truro.
+C.C